merantix-momentum/acip/README.md

 This is entrypoint is similar to [acip_finetune](#acip_finetune), but only evaluates a ready-to-use ACIP model without any fine-tuning.
 The specific evaluation routine is controlled by the [`training/benchmarking`](config/training/benchmarking) sub-config, see below.
 For this particular entrypoint, the following options of the [acip sub-config](#acip-config) are important:
-- `acip.prune_to_ratio`: Compression ratio to which the loaded ACIP model is to be pruned.
+- `acip.prune_to_ratio`: Size ratio to which the loaded ACIP model is to be pruned.
 If `null` (default), the model is loaded as is.
-- `acip.test_ratios`: Compression ratios at which to evaluate the ACIP model.
+- `acip.test_ratios`: Size ratios at which to evaluate the ACIP model.
 These results will be also save to the output directory.
 If `null`, the model is only evaluated at `acip.prune_to_ratio`.
 - `acip.compress_and_unparametrize`: Whether to actually compress the model (cannot be reverted).
 Activating this flag only makes sense if `acip.prune_to_ratio` is not `null` and `acip.test_ratios=null`.
 - `acip.quantize_weights`: If true, the U and V weights of the SVD parametrization will be quantized according to a [quantization config](config/model/model_factory/acip_config/weight_quantization/bnb_4bit_fp4.yaml).
 - `acip.load.model_name_or_path`: Path to the ACIP model to be evaluated.
 Could also be an ACIP model from our [🤗 Hub](https://huggingface.co/collections/MerantixMomentum/acip-67fe8f7b9f3132468a117ea6).